unadlib/coaction/README.md

 **`Coaction` was created out of the need for a state management solution that truly embraces the multithreading nature of modern web applications.** It recognizes that performance and developer experience shouldn't be mutually exclusive.
 By leveraging the power of Web Workers and Shared Workers, `Coaction` allows developers to offload computationally intensive tasks and state management logic from the worker thread, resulting in a more responsive and fluid user interface.

-**More than just performance, `Coaction` is about enabling a more scalable and maintainable architecture for complex applications.** The library's intuitive API, inspired by popular state management solutions, ensures a smooth learning curve and a productive development workflow.
+**More than just performance, `Coaction` is about enabling a more scalable and maintainable architecture for complex applications.** The library's intuitive API, inspired by Zustand, ensures a smooth learning curve and a productive development workflow.
 Its support for Slices, namespaces, and computed properties promotes modularity and code organization, making it easier to manage large and evolving codebases.

 **`Coaction`'s integration with `data-transport` unlocks a new level of flexibility in state synchronization.** By supporting generic transport protocols, it opens up possibilities for various communication patterns and architectures, catering to the unique needs of different applications.